Online Biochemistry Course

 Full Course Equivalent

-Biochemistry with a Medical Perspective fullfils a full course requirement with 54 hours of illustrated video lectures and complementary medical perspectives.
+Biochemistry with a Medical Perspective fullfills a full course requirement with 54 hours of illustrated video lectures and complementary medical perspectives.

-The content and level of study is equivalent to a biochemistry course typically offered in 2nd and 3rd year university levels.
+The content and level of study is equivalent to a biochemistry course typically offered in 2nd and 3rd year university.

-Evaluation is through short web-based quizzes and concludes with a supervised exam in your locality.
+Evaluation is by short web-based quizzes and concludes with a supervised exam in your locality.

-Read more about the video lectures and see a sample lecture illustrating how the course is taught on the Course Format page.back to top
+Read more about the video lectures and see part of a sample lecture illustrating how the course is taught on the Course Format page.back to top

 Medical Building entrance

-Entrance to the Medical Sciences Building at the University of Toronto, home to the Biochemistry Department.
+Entrance to the Medical Sciences Building at the University of Toronto, home to the Department of Biochemistry.

 back to top